JudeQuintana/terraform-main/README.md

 - Sometimes I'll blog about ideas at [jq1.io](https://jq1.io).
 - All modules are first developed in the [terraform-modules](https://github.com/JudeQuintana/terraform-modules) repo.
 - The most useful modules are [published](https://registry.terraform.io/namespaces/JudeQuintana) to the Public Terraform Registry.
-- All demos include an example of generating security group rules for inter-region and cross-region VPCs for each TGW configuration.
+- All demos include an example of generating security group rules for intra-region and cross-region VPCs for each TGW configuration.
   - [Intra VPC Security Group Rule](https://github.com/JudeQuintana/terraform-aws-intra-vpc-security-group-rule) (IPv4 only)
   - [Super Intra VPC Security Group Rules](https://github.com/JudeQuintana/terraform-aws-super-intra-vpc-security-group-rules) (IPv4 only)
   - [Full Mesh Intra VPC Security Group Rules](https://github.com/JudeQuintana/terraform-aws-full-mesh-intra-vpc-security-group-rules) (IPv4 only)